- Are reservations required before we arrive at Utah’s Hogle Zoo?

 - How many chaperones are required?

 We require 1 adult chaperone per 5 students.
 Chaperones must be at least 21 years of age.
-Schools that recieve a discounted admission are required to meet the 1:5 ratio and will be given the discounted admission for their chaperones also.
-Failure to provide cahperones at the 1:5 ratio will reult in a forfeit of your groups discounted status.
+Schools that receive free admission are required to meet the 1:5 ratio and will be given the free admission for their chaperones also.
+Failure to provide chaperones at the 1:5 ratio will result in a forfeit of your groups free admission status.

 - Do the chaperones need to stay with the students throughout the zoo?